A special message about Coronavirus and your organisation's digital skills programs

 The Good things Foundation team are now working remotely from home, but our regular telephone numbers are still operational and emails are still being answered.
 Please do not hesitate to continue to contact us as you usually would.

-We are now sending special email updates to the person in your organisation who receives your monthly survey from us and will also be including information in our fortnightly newsletter.
+We have been sending special email updates to the person in your organisation who receives your monthly survey from us and will continue to include information in our fortnightly newsletter.

 If your organisation’s contact details need updating, get in touch.
 We are also posting on social media, including the Be Connected Network Facebook Group, news and updates from Good Things Foundation.